 After taking lunch off-site, it was back into the fray to try to catch a Wacom/CLIP STUDIO workshop, however, when arriving ten minutes before the start, I was informed the room capped early.
 Hmm, well then, time for the grand tour of the Exhibit Hall instead.
 On Day 1, the intensity of the crowds made navigating the space a mere crawl.
 This time, with the novelty waning slightly, traversing the Exhibit Hall was more feasible, though a fully armored samurai Hello Kitty, made me double back from the sheer level of feminine feline ferocity.
 Oh, that and the mobbing fans snapping photos.

-The sheer size of the hall made it where I missed several rows accidentally, though you could not miss the massive Sakura who reminded everyone that magical girls are not going anywhere any time soon.
+The ginormous size of the hall made it where I missed several rows accidentally, though you could not miss the massive Sakura who reminded everyone that magical girls are not going anywhere any time soon.
 It seemed that magical girls are popular with the gents as well, given the surprising number strolling about the floor with shaved legs and donned petticoats in the ultimate display of fandom.
 Hardcore.

-2018 also appears to be the “Year of the Cube” given the sheer numbers of Funko Pop! and Mystery Boxes on sale.
+2018 also appears to be the “Year of the Cube” given the expanse of Funko Pop! and Mystery Boxes on sale.
 Some exhibitors made walls out of them, while one even constructed an entire fort.
 There seemed to be a bit of unspoken castle rivalry going on given the Shadowverse Keep just two rows away from Fort Mystery.

 After five hours of near continuous walking, my feet were starting to rubberize.
 Sitting in for a screening of the first four episodes of New Game! seemed like a good way to recover.
 My only familiarity with the series was from a manga sample in the August issue of Otaku USA.
 I found myself in the screening room moments before the start.
 Despite an all-female cast, all I saw in attendance were young men.